• RECIPES

 • Preheat oven 350F/180C.

-• Combine chicken broth, coconut milk, and fish sauce and pour into pan.
+• Combine chicken broth, coconut milk, and fish sauce in a large measuring cup and mix.
+Set aside.

 • Cover pan with foil and bake for 30 minutes.

-• Once rice and cauliflower have baked for 30 minutes, remove from the oven and increase oven temperature to 400F/200C.
+• Once rice and cauliflower have baked for 30 minutes, remove from the oven and discard the foil.
+Increase oven temperature to 400F/200C.

-• Add chicken to the pan, seasoned side down, laying the pieces on top of the cauliflower.
+• Arrange the chicken thighs, seasoned side down, on top of the parbaked vegetables and rice.

-• Season the top of the chicken and the rice with the remaining seasoning mixture.
+• Sprinkle the rest of the dry seasonings on top of the chicken and the rice.

-• Return to oven and bake for 30 minutes.
+• Return to oven and bake uncovered for 30 minutes.

 • Garnish with chopped scallions, sliced almonds, sesame seeds, if desired.